Outline information about the facilities that you'll find in and around the village if you have Special Needs.

-Not all trains stop at Newtonmore but, if they don't they do stop at Kingussie just 3 miles up the road - the sleeper service does stop at Newtonmore in both directions.
+Not all trains stop at Newtonmore but, they stop at Kingussie, 3 miles North - the sleeper service does stop at Newtonmore in both directions.

-The carriages used on the Glasgow/Edinburgh to Inverness route have a space for a wheelchair to be accommodated, but booking in advance is advisable - if they know you're coming, the guard will be happy to assist in getting on or off.
+The carriages used on the Glasgow/Edinburgh to Inverness route have a space for a wheelchair to be accommodated, booking in advance is advisable, then the guard will be happy to assist in getting on or off.

-If you travel on the sleeper though, you MUST be careful to ensure that someone on the train knows you want to get off at Newtonmore, particularly if you have visual impairment, as the sleeper train is longer than the platform and there is a risk that you might step off into space in the dark of a winter's morning.
+If you travel on the sleeper though, you MUST be careful to ensure that someone on the train knows you want to get off at Newtonmore, particularly if you have visual impairment, as the sleeper train is longer than the platform.

-The nearest Taxi firm, Kingussie Taxis, has a vehicle on their fleet with facilities for guests with wheelchairs.
-A little further afield, Weir's Taxis in Aviemore also have an adapted vehicle on their fleet.
+The nearest Taxi firm is Weir's Taxis in Aviemore who have an adapted vehicle on their fleet.

 If you are a car driver, or your family has a vehicle to get you around and about, you will find that this particular mode of transport is a real joy in this area, compared to the urban or suburban environment.